-Banana Chia Muffins are a hearty and healthy breakfast or snack that your whole family will love.
-These muffins are made with whole wheat flour, quinoa, chia seeds, and banana so they pack a nutritional punch but still taste amazing.
+Banana Muffins packed with quinoa and chia seeds are a hearty and healthy breakfast or snack that your whole family will love.
 Jump to Recipe keyboard_arrow_down

 These Banana Chia Muffins can be a healthy replacement for your favorite coffee shop treat.
 These good for you muffins have both quinoa and chia seeds for a superfood packed muffin that still tastes incredible.